Ein Gedi (archaeological site): Chalcolithic

 A Chalcolithic temple (ca. mid-fourth millennium BCE) belonging to the Ghassulian culture was excavated on the slope between two springs, Ein Shulamit and Ein Gedi.
 More Chalcolithic finds were made at the Moringa and Mikveh Caves.
 The archaeologists did not discover a settlement associated with the temple.
 Roi Porat who discovered the Chaloclithic activity in Moringa Cave believes it to be indicative of a nearby settlement.
 However, David Ussishkin – who excavated at the temple – disagreed saying "had there been a Chalcolithic settlement in Ein Gedi, its remains would have been detected long ago".

-Though there is no evidence of Bronze Age settlement at Ein Gedi.
+There is no evidence of Bronze Age settlement at Ein Gedi.

 Iron Age

 In the 7th century BCE, or possibly even earlier under King Hezekiah (reign c.
 716/15–687/86 BCE), the Kingdom of Judah began to expand into the Judaean Desert.
 As part of this expansion, a small outpost was established near the oasis of Ein Gedi, which remained active during the first half of the 7th century BCE.
 The high standard of the structure suggests that the outpost was likely commissioned by the monarchy.
 The site, consisting of the remains of a stone platform, is thought to be the foundation of a tower or, according to another interpretation, a cultic site similar to the biblical bamah.
 This early evidence of Judahite presence in Ein Gedi may be linked to a Hebrew inscription on a stalagmite at Naḥal Yishai, 1.2 km northeast of the Ein Gedi spring, dating to the same period.

 Around the mid-7th century BCE, the focus of activity in Ein Gedi shifted from the small outpost to a new settlement at Tel Goren (also known as Tell el-Jurn), represented by Stratum V at the site.
 Some scholars suggest that there is enough evidence to support the establishment of this settlement as early as the late 8th century BCE.
 This development was likely driven by new economic opportunities arising from the Dead Sea's natural resources, including salt, bitumen, and the cultivation of valuable crops for food and possibly perfume.
 Around this period, Ein Gedi became an important center for cultivating the highly prized Judean date palms, possibly encouraged by the Neo-Assyrian Empire, which held hegemony over Judah.
 Two personal seals, likely from the time of Josiah, were found at the site, one belonging to Uriyahu, [son of] Azarayhu.'
 Two other names are also attested in remains from this period.

 The Iron Age settlement flourished as a key economic hub throughout the final century of the Kingdom of Judah.
 The village was destroyed just before the Babylonian captivity, possibly due to an Edomite raid.
 Archaeological evidence suggests it was destroyed around 582 BCE.